Understanding High-Key VS Low-Key Lighting

-First, let’s look at high key:
+First, let’s look at High-Key Lighting:

-Now, having several studio lights, flashes and reflectors is the ideal set-up to get even light, no shadows, and no over-exposed highlights, but not all of us have that much equipment on our hands.
-These are a few things that you can do, with limited equipment, that will allow you to achieve a high key look:
+Having several studio lights, flashes and reflectors is the ideal lighting set-up to achieve an image with even light, no shadows, and no over-exposed highlights.
+But not all of us have that much equipment available to use.

 - Have a room with a lot of even, natural light.
 Bright windows can work wonders, because the light is diffused, eliminating harsh shadows, which is what you DON’T want with high key.

-- If you have a reflector, position the reflector to bounce the light directly on the front of your subject, not from the side.
+- If you have a reflector, position the reflector to bounce the light directly on the front of your subject, not on the side.
 If you have the reflector positioned on the side, you will create shadows, especially on faces.

 - If you are using a flash, try bouncing the light off the ceiling.
 Just like the reflector, this will distribute the light more evenly.
 If you aim the flash directly at your subject, you will end up with shadows on the background.